folktale/data.either/README.md

 ### Using without modules

 [Download the latest release][release], and load the `monads.either.umd.js` file.
-The properties are exposed in the global `Either` object:
+The properties are exposed in the global `folktale.monads.Either` object:

 ```html
 <script src="/path/to/monads.either.umd.js"></script>